Registration is closed until January 2018.

 I continued to get assignments.
 After I turned in one good article, an editor asked me if I wanted to take on an idea of hers.
 Then a different editor asked if I'd like a regular column.

-If you're wondering how I was able to do all this, the truth is I had an unfair advantage.
-Turns out there was a real perk to the job I felt so stuck in.
+The truth is, there was a real perk to the job I felt so stuck in.
 I'd gotten to watch exactly what successful freelancers did to land assignments, and what kind of pitches made editors light and leap up to say, "I'll take it!"

 That knowledge has allowed me to have a career and lifestyle that more talented writers drool over, because they don't know how completely within reach it is.